masc-ucsc/docker-images/README.md

  Dockerfile to test software packages from MASC group

- This includes ESESC, lgraph, and Pyrope
+ This includes ESESC, livehd, and Pyrope

  To run in interactive mode: